 Lifting operations can often put people at risk of injury, as well as incur in great costs when things go wrong.
 The Lifting Operations and Lifting Equipment Regulations 1998, which are often abbreviated to LOLER, LOLER Regulations or LOLER 1998, place duties on people and companies who own, operate or have control over lifting equipment.
-In most cases, lifting equipment will also be covered by the Provision and Use of Work Equipment Regulations (PUWER), so be sure to review the PUWER guide to make sure you understand your legal duties when it comes to maintaining and inspecting lifting equipment.
+In most cases, lifting equipment will also be covered by the Provision and Use of Work Equipment Regulations (PUWER).
+Be sure to review the PUWER guide to make sure you understand your legal duties when it comes to crane inspections.

-Put simply, the LOLER regulations require that all equipment used for lifting is fit for purpose, appropriate for the task and suitably marked, and, in many cases, subject to statutory periodic ‘thorough examination’.
-Records must be kept of all thorough examinations and any defects found must be reported to both the person responsible for the equipment and the relevant enforcing authority.
+Put simply, LOLER regulations require that all equipment used for lifting is fit for purpose, appropriate for the task and suitably marked.
+And, in many cases, subject to statutory periodic “thorough examination”.
+Records must be kept of all examinations and any defects found must be reported to both the person responsible for the equipment and the relevant enforcing authority.
 It also requires that all lifting operations involving lifting equipment must be properly planned by a competent person, appropriately supervised and carried out in a safe manner.

 What Lifting Equipment is Covered by LOLER?

 The LOLER regulations cover any equipment used at work.
-However, some work equipment is not considered lifting equipment and so is not subject to LOLER’s specific provisions.
+Some working equipment is not considered lifting equipment and so is not subject to LOLER’s specific provisions.
 However, when used at work, the provisions of PUWER still apply to all equipment (including selection, inspection, maintenance, and training).
 Some examples of work equipment which does not come under LOLER but still comes under the provisions of PUWER include escalators, stair lifts and platform lifts for the use of customers within a workplace.

 However, it’s important to remember that employers and the self-employed have responsibilities, so far as reasonably practicable, for the safety of people they do not employ that may be affected by the employer’s work and therefore businesses allowing the public to use lifting equipment, should still be managing the risks from this equipment – and will generally need to be to the same stringent standards as required by LOLER and PUWER.

 Where equipment is to be used to lift people, it should be marked to indicate the number of people that can be lifted in addition to the SWL of the equipment.
-Lifting equipment which is not designed for lifting people – but which might be used this way in error – must be clearly marked to indicate it should not be used to lift people.
+Lifting equipment which is not designed for lifting people must be clearly marked to indicate it should not be used to lift people.

-As with all types of machinery, the operator should be not just be competent in the equipment’s operation, but have a working knowledge of how it operates, what to check prior to beginning work, and what to be aware of during operation.
-The crane operator will also be responsible for checking ancillary equipment such as lifting chains, strops, slings, and pallets used to assist in lifting materials and goods.
+As with all types of machinery, the operator should be not just be competent in the equipment’s operation.
+He must have a working knowledge of how it operates, what to check prior to beginning work, and what to be aware of during operation.
+The crane operator will also be responsible for checking ancillary equipment.
+This may include lifting chains, strops, slings, and pallets used to assist in lifting materials and goods.